IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-script.md

 <!-- <show script with upload details> -->

-This utility script automates the process, allowing multiple Concert-supported files to be uploaded at once, eliminating the need for manual uploads: <br/><br/> <code> ./upload_data_concert.sh </code>
+This utility script automates the process, allowing multiple Concert-supported files to be uploaded at once, eliminating the need for manual uploads: <br/><br/> <code class="code-block"> ./upload_data_concert.sh </code>

 Alternatively, you can manually upload all relevant files from the ./toolkit-data directory to IBM Concert using the user interface, one by one.